Pennsylvania Route 741: Route description

 Upon reaching the community of Willow Street, PA 741 widens into a two-lane divided highway and meets the southbound direction of US 222/PA 272.
 Here, the route forms a concurrency with southbound US 222 and enters commercial areas.
 A short distance later, the road intersects the northbound direction of US 222/PA 272, at which point PA 741 becomes concurrent with both directions of US 222.
 The two routes continue east on Beaver Valley Pike, passing farms to the north and commercial development to the south.
 The road becomes undivided and passes agricultural areas and homes before PA 741 splits from US 222 by continuing east on Village Road.
 At this point, the route enters the Pennsylvania Dutch Country of eastern Lancaster County, which is home to many Amish farms.
 The route continues through a mix of farms and residences as it passes the community of Lampeter, where it passes south of Lampeter-Strasburg High School.
 After a bridge over the Pequea Creek, PA 741 enters Strasburg Township and turns to the southeast.
 Upon crossing into the borough of Strasburg, the route heads east-northeast onto Miller Street and passes several homes.
 At the Lancaster Avenue (which becomes Strasburg Pike outside the borough) intersection, PA 741 turns east onto West Main Street and comes to the center of Strasburg at Decatur Street.
 The route continue past more homes on East Main Street prior to crossing into Strasburg Township and meeting PA 896.

 At this point, PA 741 continues east on Gap Road between farms to the north and residential and commercial development to the south, passing north of a shopping center that is home to the Choo Choo Barn, a model railroad display.
 The route crosses the Strasburg Rail Road at-grade and passes between the East Strasburg station and a yard along the Strasburg Rail Road to the north and the Railroad Museum of Pennsylvania to the south.
 The road continues into open farmland and crosses into Paradise Township at the Paradise Lane intersection, becoming Strasburg Road.
 The route heads through more rural areas as it comes into Salisbury Township, at which point PA 741 enters wooded areas with Amtrak's Keystone Corridor parallel to the north of the road and homes to the south of the road.
 As the road enters the community of Gap, it makes a sharp turn to the south, continuing to parallel the railroad line.
-PA 741 turns east onto Bridge Street to cross over the Amtrak line prior to reaching its eastern terminus at PA 41.
+PA 741 turns east to cross over the Amtrak line prior to reaching its eastern terminus at PA 41.